Chapter 3. Region and Zones

-Network latency between CFME appliances and the database plays a big factor in overall CloudForms "system" responsiveness.
-There are two utilities supplied on each CFME appliance that can check the latency to a database.
-The first, db_ping, is designed to check intra-region latency between an existing appliance and its own regional database.
-The second, db_ping_remote, is designed to check inter-region latency, and so requires external PostgreSQL server details and credentials.
-The are run as follows:
+Network latency between CFME appliances and the database within a region plays a big factor in overall CloudForms "system" responsiveness.
+There is a utility, db_ping, supplied on each CFME appliance that can check the latency between an existing appliance and its own regional database.
+It is run as follows:

-On CFME versions prior to 5.8, these tools should be prefixed by
+On CFME versions prior to 5.8, this tool should be prefixed by

 bin/rails runner, for example:

-The architecture of CloudForms assumes LAN-speed latency (≈ 1 ms) between CFME appliances and the database for optimal performance.
+The architecture of CloudForms assumes LAN-speed latency (≈ 1 ms) between CFME appliances and their regional database for optimal performance.
 As latency increases, so overall system responsiveness decreases.